-Enrich-Preservation, Appearence, & Culture
+Enrich- Preservation, Appearence, & Culture

-• Protect the unique character of National Register-listed properties or districts and local Historic Districts and ensure that development and redevelopment is compatible with historic resources and character.
-(E- rather than eliminating, hiding, or limiting access to those features.
+- Protect the unique character of National Register-listed properties or districts and local Historic Districts and ensure that development and redevelopment is compatible with historic resources and character.
+(E-29) - Incorporate natural features (such as ponds, lakes, streams, rock outcroppings, stands of mature trees, and/or sizable individual trees) into the design of all residential, commercial, and industrial projects rather than eliminating, hiding, or limiting access to those features.
 (E-31)